emmanuelkatende/hello-world/README.md

 # hello-world
-My first repository in GitHub
+My first repository in GitHub.
+I'm trying to learn a little bit this GitHub.
+It seems quite easy.
+Let's see if it is.